norekdcs2020/Bindulator_v0.304_archive/README.md

 - **TODO** Check the brief tutorial video <a href="LINK DO FILMU YOUTUBE">LINK DO FILMU YOUTUBE</a>

 OR:
+###PDF bind visualization creation
 - Export DCS airplane binds via the "HTML Export" (fortunately, at the moment, it is one click per airplane),
 - Open Bindulator.
 The **GREEN** worksheet should appear.
 - Choose your controller setup and airplane type via drop down lists at No. 1,
 - Choose the exported DCS HTML files for controller 1 and controller 2 (if you need a controller 2 on the same Template) at.
 No. 2 and No. 3 with according buttons.
 The paths to the HTML files will appear in the `F` column,
 - Press the **Initialise data** button at No. 4,
 - Now you have imported your data to the **YELLOW** (raw import data) and **ORANGE** (processed import data) worksheets.
 If you don't like the DCS function names present in **ORANGE** worksheet, this is the time to change them at `Funkcja` field (the `Kategoria funkcji` is only a helper column),
-- Choose your Template at No. 5 button.
+- Choose your **compatible** Template at No. 5 button.
 The path to the Template will appear in the `F` column,
 - Choose the folder for saving bind visualization PDF files at No. 6 button.
 The path to the folder will appear in the `F` column,
 - Point to the .exe file of your PDF editor at No. 7 button.
 The path to the .exe file will appear in the `F` column,
 - **WARNING!
 AFTER YOU PRESS THE NO. 8 BUTTON DO NOT TOUCH THE MOUSE, NOR THE KEYBOARD - UNLESS PROMPTED ON THE SCREEN.
-IF YOU ACCIDENTALLY CHANGE THE FOCUS OF ACTIVE WINDOW, BAD THINGS COULD HAPPEN
+IF YOU CHANGE THE FOCUS OF ACTIVE WINDOW, BAD THINGS COULD HAPPEN.
+USE AT YOUR OWN RISK.**
+- Press the No. 8 button and watch how the Bindulator does the job, Now you can either use the PDF created (if something is wrong, you can correct it now manually) or go further and export the file as a kneeboard in DCS,

+###Kneeboard export from PDF files
+- Check if the path to you newly created PDF file at No. 9 in the `F` column is correct.

 <BR>

 ## Changelog